takeshape/penny/README.md

 - Do the same process, but this time create a key with `webhook` permissions.
 The environment variable for this key will be `TAKESHAPE_WEBHOOK_API_KEY`.

-3. Save your TakeShape project's API Endpoint.
+3. Get your TakeShape project's API Endpoint.
+Here's how:

 - Navigate to the **Home** tab of your TakeShape project's dashboard in the web client.
 Scroll down to the **Useful Snippets** section, and copy the **API Endpoint** there.